-Start Well Help to give every child the best start in life and improve their early life experiences 19 2.
-Help children live healthy lifestyles 26 0) = Support and improve progress, achievement, and outcomes for all learners 31 4.
-Tackle poverty by doing all we can to prevent it, help people into work and improve the lives of those living in poverty 39 Live Well 5.
-Create more jobs and growth throughout the county 45 6.
+Help to give every child the best start in life and improve their early life experiences 16 Start 2.
+Help children live healthy lifestyles 26 0, Support and improve progress, achievement, and outcomes for all learners 31 4.
+Tackle poverty by doing all we can to prevent it, help people into work and improve the lives of those living in poverty 39 ell 5.
+Create more jobs and growth throughout the county 45 ≪ Ľ 6.
 Increase the availability of rented and affordable homes 52 7.
 Help people live healthy lives (tackling risky behaviour and obesity) 55 8.
-Support community cohesion, resilience, and safety 61 Age Well Support older people to age well and maintain dignity and independence in their later years 66 Safe & ironment Safe 10.
-Look after the environment now and for the future 72 Ithy, s Env 11.
-Improve the highway and transport infrastructure and connectivity 79 In A Healthy, Safe & osperous Environme 12.
-Promote Welsh Language and Culture 83 In A Healtl Prosperous 13.
-Better Governance and Use of Resources 88 I Appendices 99
+Support community cohesion, resilience, and safety 61 Age Well Support older people to age well and maintain dignity and independence in their later years 66 += In A Healthy, Safe & Prosperous Environment 10.
+Look after the environment now and for the future 72 thy, s Envi 11.
+Improve the highway and transport infrastructure and connectivity 79 Heal 12.
+Promote Welsh Language and Culture 83 In A Prospe 13.
+Better Governance and Use of Resources 88 - Appendices 99